 Celtic artwork can be quite distinctive, and you need only look to this Celtic Anthropomorphic Sword with Scabbard and Belt to prove that point.
 This unique blade has an artistic hilt and a deadly blade, making it a sharp accent to see.

-Small size does nothing to diminish the regal appeal and stunning detail of this Turkish Guard Short Sword.
-Ornate detailing, a fine scabbard, and a colorful tassel make this piece a fine display sword, as well as a great weapon to hang at your side, too.
+Size does nothing to diminish the stunning appeal of this Turkish Guard Short Sword.
+Ornate detailing, a fine scabbard, and a colorful tassel make this piece a fine display sword, as well as a great weapon to hang at your side.

 Historically varied, the saber occurs across many cultures as a military sword.
 This Napoleonic Briquet Short Sword, for instance, echoes the saber as used by Napoleon Bonaparte and his forces, during the Napoleonic Wars.

 The gladius and the short sword stayed alive and well throughout history, and for good reason - pure effectiveness.
 This Napoleonic Short Sword is one example, which Napoleon equipped some of his troops with when they went into battle.

 Inspired by the look of Sting in the Lord of the Rings films, the Halfling Short Sword makes a great looking fantasy weapon to add to your home arsenal.
 This functional sword is forged by hand for an impressive feel.